Abhishekservi/MarketPoint-Ecommerce-Store-using-Django/README.md

-# Market-Point-E-commerce store using Django
+# Market-Point E-commerce store using Django

 MarketPoint is an e-commerce website built with Django.